vigetlabs/microcosm/README.md

 repo.addDomain('planets', PlanetsDomain)
 ```

-By implementing a `register` method, domains can subscribe to
+By implementing a register method, domains can subscribe to actions.
+Each action
-actions.
-This works by assigning each action a unique string
-identifier.
-In this case, when `getPlanet` succeeds, the associated
-planet will be added to the list of known planets for the Microcosm.
+is assigned a unique string identifier. **Action type constants are generated automatically**.

-#### Pending, failed, and cancelled requests
+### Pending, failed, and cancelled requests

 Microcosm makes it easy to handle pending, loading, cancelled,
 completed, and failed requests: